The concentration in behavioral neuroscience is designed for students with a focused interest in the biological bases of behavior and thought.

 Is the BN Concentration hard?

 Yes.
 The facts are that neuroscience or biopsychology concentrations are among the most demanding undergraduate programs offered.
 There is a significant degree of overlap between the requirements for the BN concentration and the courses that comprise most pre-med programs.
 It is very likely that no matter how capable a student you may be you will be challenged at some point in the curricullum.
-Before you decide to tackle the BN concentration you should discuss your plans with your undergraduate advisor and the BN advisor, Dr. Cameron.
+Before you decide to tackle the BN concentration you should discuss your plans with your undergraduate advisor and your BN advisor.

 What can I do for my senior thesis?

 Just as every psychology must do, each student in the BN concentration must complete an empirical research project during their senior year.
 The topic of this thesis should be related to a topic in behavioral neuroscience and must be approved in advance by the BN advisor.
 The BN concentration has been designed to equip you with all the skills you should require to complete the thesis.
 Very often your thesis project may develop from collaborative projects that you began with one of the faculty.
 Many students presented their thesis at conferences and some have even published their thesis.
 Here are just a few of the recent BN thesis projects that have been completed by seniors: